starlite20/starTyper/README.md

 # starTyper
-A Text Based Typing Game
+A Text-Based Typing Game Built with C++

-In *typer (Star Typer), the user should type a paragraph, as it  is  from  the  screen  and  press enter.
-The  program  will calculate the speed of the user and the number of errors by the user.
-The program will also generate a score and keep a track of the previous scores of each user.

-A special additional option in this program is that, the user can create levels as they wish.
-You can create your profile, edit it, play a level, log out, and oh, you can even cheat in this game!;)
+**starTyper** is a simple yet engaging typing game developed entirely in C++.
+The game challenges users to type a given paragraph as accurately and quickly as possible.
+It evaluates the user's typing speed, tracks errors, and generates a score based on performance.
+Additionally, it maintains a record of previous scores for each user.

+## Features
+- **Typing Challenge**: Type the displayed paragraph and get instant feedback on speed and accuracy.
+- **Custom Levels**: Create and play custom levels tailored to your preferences.
+- **User Profiles**: Create, edit, and manage your profile.
+- **Score Tracking**: Keep a history of your scores to monitor progress.
+- **Cheat Mode**: A fun twist—explore the game with a built-in cheat option!

+Whether you're looking to improve your typing skills or just have fun, starTyper offers a unique and customizable experience.

+---
+*Built entirely in C++ for a fast and efficient gaming experience.*